City-of-Helsinki/unified-search/README.md

 # Development

+1. First copy [.env.example](./.env.example) to `.env`
+1. Then read the file's contents and set environment variables according to your environment.

 Docker compose sets up 3 node local test environment with Kibana.
 Make sure at least 4 GB of RAM is allocated to Docker.

     docker compose up